 Tables below show the main inequality indices from EUROMOD and SILC.
 First of all, the Gini index for Original Income is reported from EUROMOD: it is around 0.53 in the four years considered.
-Gini coefficient of disposable income is slightly lower in EUROMOD than in SILC.
+Gini coefficient of disposable income is slightly underestimated in EUROMOD.
 Comparison of disposable equivalised income (median) at different income deciles shows that we slightly undersimulate the median equivalised income.
-Without considering any change in the structure of the population, the inequality remains stable over the four years considered.
+Without considering any change in the structure of the population, there is a slight decline in the inequality over the five years considered.

-Table 42.
-EUROMOD validation: income inequality, 2015
+Table 44.
+EUROMOD validation: income inequality, 2013